- [p. 6] "'Nac mac Feegle!'"

 A famous quotation from Nietzsche: "If you gaze for long into an abyss, the abyss gazes also into you."
 (From Beyond Good and Evil.)

 Agnes is imitating Lara Croft, hero of the hugely successful Tomb Raider series of video games.
-Terry admits to being a Lara fan.
+Terry is a big Tomb Raider fan.

 There's a cave in Somerset, near where Terry lives, with a similar feature outside it.